Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 • Sharing file information: let the new client know how you’ll be sharing files and add them to the folder if necessary.

-• Assigning initial tasks: kick the project off by assigning the first few tasks to your chosen team members.
+• Assign initial tasks: kick off the project by assigning the first few to your chosen team members.

-Step 5: Consider your workflow and project process
+Step 5: Implement automated social media workflow and project processes

 There’s often a lot of chat at the beginning while you iron things out, but how will you continue to communicate, and what will the project look like in action?